 Cadgwith, it turns out, is not only an absolutely beautiful place with a fun pub and a small beach town feel, but is also one of the last remaining small-boat fishing villages in England.
 The summer population of Cadgwith includes a handful of beach visitors in holiday cottages, a few people staying in the small pub, walkers on the South Coastal Trail passing through, and the local population.

-Our first day in town also happened to be the Saturday of Cadgwith’s annual Folk Day held at the Cadgwith Cove Pub and featured Morris dancers from Penzance (as in the Pirates of Penzance), lots of music with sing-along from the gathered crowd, skits, and recitations, but mostly singing and music.
+Our first full day in town also happened to be the Saturday of Cadgwith’s annual Folk Day held at the Cadgwith Cove Pub and featured Morris dancers from Penzance (as in the Pirates of Penzance), lots of music with sing-along from the gathered crowd, skits, and recitations, but mostly singing and music.
 It was wonderful and the most fun we’ve had lately.

 The Fisherman’s Apprentice